ankit-jn/terraform-aws-examples/aws-load-balancer/gateway-lb/README.md

-# ARJ-Stack: Terraform AWS -> ASG with Launch Temaplate
+# ARJ-Stack: Terraform AWS -> Load Balancer Example: Gateway Load Balancer with GENEVE/6081 Listener

-This Example configuration is a demonstration of [Module: Terraform AWS Load Balancer](https://github.com/arjstack/terraform-aws-load-balancer) utilization to create Gateway Load Balancer
+This Example configuration is a demonstration of [Module: Terraform AWS Load Balancer](https://github.com/arjstack/terraform-aws-load-balancer) utilization to create Gateway Load Balancer, target Group and Implicit Listener

 #### Resources to be provisioned as an outcome of this example
 ---